wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-retrieve-report-data/includes/1-introduction.md

     - Paginated Report Bear is the Course Morale Manager.
 - The **labs** will help you practice developing paginated reports so you can better demo to your customers.
 - The **resources** will help you guide your customers to additional information during and after the sales process.
-- The **quizzes** will help you identify key messages and possible disconnects for your customers.
+- The **knowledge check questions** will help you identify key messages and possible disconnects for your customers.

 ### Course files